nielsenjared/nielsenjared.github.io/content/blog/algorithm-array-partition/index.md

 Which element do we select?

 We know we're going to need to iterate and the standard approach to iteration is starting at 0 and incrementing by 1 to _n_.
-So let's select _n_, the last element in the array.
+So let's take the path of least resistance and select _n_, the last, or `right` element in the array.

 We know we need to return the `index`, so we're going to need to declare an `index` variable.
 But how do we initialize it?

 If we're starting at `left`, let's set our `index` to `left`.

-Let's pseudocode what we discussed so far...
+Let's pseudocode what we identified so far...
 ```
 FUNCTION partition(arr, left, right)
     SET index TO left